 Although the answer to the question posed in this essay’s title may seem obvious, work can be regarded in a number of different ways.
 Traditionally, work consisted of the things one needed to do in order to find, hunt, or grow food, and make clothes, shelters, tools, weapons, and other useful things that contributed directly to one’s survival and well-being, as well as to the survival and well-being of the members of the community to which one belonged.
 In these situations, there was a direct, intimate connection between the work one did and the benefits derived from that work.
 But with the rise of more populous, and therefore more complex, societies, there arose the model of the division of labour, which became more and more widely adopted, as it was found beneficial, at least from the narrow criterion of productivity, for each individual to specialize in doing a certain kind of work and then exchange the fruits of one’s work with each other.
 As societies became more populous, and as they began trading with different societies, the limits of a simple barter economy could only be overcome by the development of a medium of exchange, namely money, that remained relatively stable in value and was accepted by most or all of the members of the society in which one lived, as well as the members of the societies with which one traded.

 As work became increasingly specialized, there developed a greater and greater separation between the work one did and the satisfaction of one’s personal needs and desires.
-For example, the labourer who spends one’s working day making cars, roads, clothes, shoes, home appliances, or computers, or works at being a doctor, musician, actor, police officer, truck driver, or nanny, does not directly satisfy one’s needs and desires by the work one does, such as by growing or preparing the food one eats, making the clothes one wears, building or repairing the house or residence one lives in, and so forth.
+For example, the labourer who spends one’s working day making cars, roads, clothes, shoes, home appliances, or computers, or works as a doctor, musician, actor, police officer, truck driver, or nanny, does not directly satisfy one’s needs and desires by the work one does, such as by growing or preparing the food one eats, making the clothes one wears, building or repairing the house or residence one lives in, and so on.
 But even with the high degree of specialization that characterizes modern civilization, all people continue to perform other kinds of work for which they are not paid, and which contribute to satisfying their personal needs and desires, such as preparing and cooking the food they eat, cleaning themselves, their clothes, and the residence they live in, and repairing their possessions or mending their clothes.
 In the present age, specialization has gone so far that many people don’t even cook or prepare the food they eat, wash their clothes, clean the residence they live in, care for their children, or perform other mundane chores, as was the case in earlier periods of labour specialization, and still is the case for many people living today in less affluent countries, who cannot afford to pay others to do these things for them.

 But there is another way in which work can be viewed, namely, as the willingness to share the knowledge and abilities that are needed to perform the work one does, as well as the income or material benefits that result from performing it.
 This willingness to share is as old as humanity, for it was only by this means that the young learned from their elders the knowledge and skills they needed in order to survive: how to hunt, grow, prepare, store, and preserve food, how to kindle fire, make shelters, clothes, tools, and weapons, protect themselves from beasts and other humans, cure themselves or others when they became sick or injured, and so forth.
 In such precarious times, the refusal to share this knowledge and these skills was tantamount to condemning a person to death, for a person who lacked these vital things was much less likely to survive.

 The attempt to make education universal, in the belief that education is necessary for a well-paying job, was a step towards creating a more inclusive society which allows as many of its members as possible to participate in the society and become contributing members of it.
 For in the past, as human societies became more numerous, it was only or primarily the children of the wealthy that were educated.
 But in itself, education is not enough, for the erroneous conception of human behaviour on which it is based – that a human being who has acquired certain skills and knowledge, such as the ability to read, write, type, do mathematical calculations, use a computer, and so forth – will then be able to do whatever kind of work one wants, is clearly wrong.
 This widespread model of education, which was tragically influenced by that very foolish and faulty book written by Plato, The Republic, by divorcing the education of children from the work that is performed by the society’s adult members – which divorce is exemplified by the fact that the places of education, namely schools, are physically separated from places of work – has had a profoundly negative influence on both people’s desire to perform certain kinds of work and their ability to perform them.
-Hence, although universal education is a useful and even, in some ways, a necessary step towards creating what I have called the Inclusive Society, in itself it is not sufficient when the places where people work remain places which are not accessible to all of society’s members; in other words, when places of work, which are where the more fortunate members of society are able to earn their livelihood, are completely shut off from certain segments of society.
+Hence, although universal education is a useful and even, in some ways, a necessary step towards creating what I have called the Inclusive Society, in itself it is not sufficient when the places where people work remain places that are not accessible to all of society’s members; in other words, when places of work, which are where the more fortunate members of society are able to earn their livelihood, are partly or completely shut off from certain segments of society.
 Even in a society where all children have more or less equal access to education, this means that there can still exist a significant degree of inequality if all the people do not also have equal access to places of work.

 The widespread belief that those who don’t work are lazy and irresponsible good-for-nothings who do not deserve any help from the state, meaning from the more fortunate members of society who work and are able to earn money to satisfy their needs and desires, is mistaken because the motivation to work is determined primarily by the models of behaviour one has observed.
 Hence, those who have not had the opportunity to observe these important models will have little inclination to work, or at least to perform certain kinds of work.
 In other words, whether one is willing to work hard and contribute to society, such as by paying a part of one’s income in taxes which are used to maintain and improve the society in which one lives, is not dependent, as many people mistakenly believe, solely on each individual.